Scthe/scthe.github.io/content/blog/2024-09-25-nanite-materials-notes/nanite-materials-notes.md

 First, compute a list of materials for each tile.
 Then, for each material, draw all tiles.
 The vertex shader returns bogus coordinates if the tile does not contain pixels affected by the material.
 Or the usual NDC tile coordinates if it does.
 With a single memory read, we can skip depth tests for 64x64 pixels.

 Or, create a list of tiles per material.
-We still use draw indirects, but the tile index is used to grab an entry from the current material's tile list.
+We still use draw indirects, but the draw index is used to grab an entry from the current material's tile list.
 Each entry maps to the tile's location.

 ## Programmable Raster in UE 5.1 (2022)